7 Benefits of an Employee Call-Off Hotline

 2. Saving the manager from having to investigate the absence.

-Managers hate wondering where missing employee are.
+Managers hate wondering where missing employees are.
 If they don’t get an email, voice message or text notifying them about someone’s absence, they may want to try to track that person down by calling or texting, asking co-workers, or even looking for general voicemails or emails.

 In cases where messages are passed along from several sources, details could easily become garbled or incomplete.
 Tracking the employee down in person, such as visiting their home to check if they’re OK, may be a challenge for people living in larger communities, and may even go beyond the responsibilities of typical managers and violate their privacy.